japila-books/apache-spark-internals/docs/broadcast-variables/index.md

 ```

 !!! tip Logging
-    Enable `DEBUG` logging level for `org.apache.spark.storage.BlockManager` logger to debug `broadcast` method.
+    Enable `DEBUG` logging level for [org.apache.spark.storage.BlockManager](../storage/BlockManager.md#logging) logger to debug `broadcast` method.

-    Read [BlockManager](../storage/BlockManager.md) to find out how to enable the logging level.

-With DEBUG logging level enabled, you should see the following messages in the logs:
+With DEBUG logging level enabled, there should be the following messages printed out to the logs:

 ```text
 Put block broadcast_0 locally took  430 ms